100 Florida Trails®

 Trails Overview Map...
 FL Panhandle

-Blackwater Heritage State Trail (Military Heritage Trail) - A linear State Park running 8.5 miles, most on an old Florida and Alabama Railroad rail bed.
-Starts in Milton, then rural, the western-most rail trail in Florida.
+Blackwater Heritage State Trail & Military Heritage Trail - The linear State Park runs on an old Florida and Alabama Railroad rail bed, connects to Military Heritage Trail for 10 miles total.
+Starts in Milton, then rural, Florida's western-most rail trail.

-Blountstown Greenway Trail - The pleasant, well-shaded trail follows the route of the former Marianna and Blountstown (M&B) Railroad four 4 miles at Blountstown, county seat for Calhoun County.
+Blountstown Greenway Trail - The pleasant, well-shaded trail follows the route of the former Marianna and Blountstown (M&B) Railroad for 4 miles at Blountstown, county seat for Calhoun County.

-Conservation Park - A 2,900 acre conservation area in Panama City Beach featuring 24 miles of unpaved, yet easy-to-ride trails - a natural escape from the busy beach areas.
+Conservation Park - a Florida eco-biking destination.
+This 2,900 acre conservation area in Panama City Beach features 24 miles of unpaved, yet easy-to-ride trails - a natural escape from the busy beach areas.